flancian/garden/agora.md

   - **The Agora is a distributed knowledge graph and experimental social network.**
     - See [[go/agora slides]] if you'd like a 10' introduction to the key concepts.
     - See [[go/agora doc]] if you are interested and have half an hour :)
-  - The [[Agora]] you're likely reading this in, `anagora.org`, is designed to be just one of many.
+  - The [[Agora]] you're likely reading this in, https://anagora.org, is designed to be just one of many.
     - Anyone can run [[an Agora]] of their own if they so desire.
 This Agora is [[open source]]: [[go/agora]].
     - To [[sign up]] for the Agora, which means volunteering your writing and media to it, please consult [[agora editor]].
-    - The Agora wants to be [[maximally inclusive]], but it is in its infancy; it is a [[work in progress]].
+    - This Agora wants to be [[maximally inclusive]], but it is in its infancy; it is a [[work in progress]].
 If you want to participate and can't, please also send email to signup@anagora.org to let us know.
-    - Through projects such as [[Agora bridge]], we hope to make the Agora available to anyone that has access to a [[digital garden]] or a social media account.
+    - Through projects such as [[Agora bridge]], we hope to make this Agora available for writing to anyone that has access to a [[digital garden]] or a social media account.
     - Follow an [[agora bot]] if you'd like to contribute to this Agora from [[social media]]:
       - [[mastodon]] https://botsin.space/@agora
       - [[twitter]] https://twitter.com/an_agora